cpz/akira/README.md

 ---
 ### How to use
-Basically, you run bios update .exe and wait till it says that your battery should be charger for 10% or more percent and then inject compiled dll in to InsydeFlash.exe.
-(For example: you can use ProcessHacker to inject it).
+Basically, you run bios update .exe and wait till it says that your battery should be charged for 10% or more percent and then inject compiled dll in to InsydeFlash.exe.
+(For example: you can use Process Hacker to inject it).
 Then press OK and viola.
 Its works.

 ---
 ### Building